utsargo/next-words/README.md

 1. Click the settings button (⚙️) in the bottom right corner of the app.
 2. In the modal, click "Reset to Default Wordlist" to remove the custom list and revert to the default.

-### Upcoming Features

-1. Search a word and append it to the wordlist in the locastorage

 ## Components